b-hayes/b-hayes/public/articles/BOPs.md

 Or "Basic" Overriding principle if the term catches on 😆

 ## Top Level Error Handlers.
-No matter what language you're using you Need top level error handlers.

-All errors should be captured and clearly noticeable by developers. **No excuses!**
+No matter what language you're using ALL errors should be captured and clearly noticeable by developers. **No excuses!**

-I wrote an extensive article on this for PHP some time ago. _Link to come later._ Because it seemed people still operated with a php5 mindset.

-All errors are catchable all the time, in any language, and it's often nowhere near as complicated as people seem to believe.
+All errors are catchable all it's often nowhere near as complicated as people seem to believe.

+I wrote an extensive article on this for PHP. _Link to come later._ to help those still living in the php5 mindset.

-## Errors should provide meaningful feedback.
+## Errors are responses.
 I am mainly talking about validation or business logic and UX here however, this also extends internal errors and DX (developer experience).

-The point is user should never ever see broken web pages because javascript was expecting some missing data in a response.
+The main point is user should never ever see broken web pages because javascript was expecting some missing data in a response.
 Or some blank nothing pages due to some internal error in Php.

 Nor should they see some meaningless error code that requires searching and clicking through an